EnwardZuLiu/java9-tutorial/README.md

 html; charset=ISO-8859-1]}
 ```

-This last example the result is a `Map<String, List<String>>`, so yeah, probably the types are something you should be really aware of, hopefully as far as I know the final version will inform you the type of the variables.
+In the last example the result is a `Map<String, List<String>>`, so yeah, probably the types are something you should be really aware of, hopefully as far as I know the final version will inform you the type of the variables.
 One final thought about this last example is that you don’t have to write all the logic for exceptions, you just make the code and if something crashes it would be informed.

 You can see more information of JShell by typing `/help` inside it or in the `/repl/samples` folder.